How to Print PDF on Windows

 - Simply click the "File" icon on the top-left corner, and then click on "Print".

-- In the pop-up window, set the properties for printing, including the Printer, Print Setting, Copies, Page Size, Pages to Print, Orientation, Comments & Forms, Page Sizing & Handling, Fit, etc.
+- In the pop-up window, set the properties for printing, including the Printer, Print with or without Comments, Page Size, Orientation, Copies, Pages to Print, Page Sizing & Handling, Page Side, etc.

 You will find the following options while printing a PDF document: